-The sensitivity softkey scales the function vertically by using software expansion.
+The SENSITIVITY softkey scales the function vertically by using software expansion.
 It does not affect the hardware settings.
 The scaling units are in dB per division.
 For example, if the scale is set to 10 dB/div, and a peak is two divisions high, you know that the amplitude of the frequency peak is 20 dB.
 This setting is for ease of viewing and making measurements on the function.

-Offset Softkey
+Position Softkey

-The offset softkey positions the function vertically on the screen.
-Offset is the value at the center of the graticule area.
+The POSITION softkey positions the function vertically on the screen.
+Position is the offset value at the center of the graticule area.
 If you adjust the offset so that a peak is at the vertical center of the graticule area, then you know that the peak magnitude is the offset value.
-For example, if the peak of the spike is at the vertical center of the graticule area, and the offset reading is $-16.2 \, \mathrm{dBm}$, then you know that the peak magnitude is $-16.2 \, \mathrm{dBm}$.
+For example, if the peak of the spike is at the vertical center of the graticule area, and the position reading is -16.2 dBm, then you know that the peak magnitude is -16.2 dBm.